loning/the-phys/docs/psi-constants/part-01-structural-collapse-limits/chapter-005-collapse-origin-alpha-spectral.md

 - The visibility factor encodes quantum interference between measurement and system
 - This interference pattern determines the electromagnetic coupling strength!

-**Key Insight**: α measures the quantum interference between "interaction" (rank-6) and "observation" (rank-7) in the collapse geometry.
-The visibility factor ω₇ = 0.5328 quantifies this interference.
+**Key Insight**: α measures the cascade quantum interference between "interaction" (rank-6) and "observation" (rank-7) in the collapse geometry.
+The cascade visibility factor ω₇ = 0.533040 quantifies this hierarchical interference through three distinct levels of geometric structure.

 ## 5.11 The 2π Normalization